microsoft/vsts-tomcat/src/tasks/tomcatDeployment/README.md

-#Tomcat Deployment Task
+#Apache Tomcat Deployment Task

 ###Overview
-Deploy your Java Web application with Tomcat 6,7 or 8.
-The Tomcat task uses HTTP-based scripting interface to the Tomcat manager application that ships with Tomcat.
+Deploy your Java web application with Tomcat 6,7 or 8.
+This task uses HTTP-based scripting interface to the Tomcat manager application that ships with Tomcat.

 ###Features
 * Deploy / Re-deploy to Tomcat manager.
 Copies the war file to the target automatically.
 * Use pre-defined Build / Release Variables or your own custom variables.

 ###Prerequisites
-* Curl should be installed on the Build/Release agent.
+* cURL should be installed on the Build/Release agent.
 * Tomcat should be configured with the manager up and running.

 ###Compatibility